usmanazizgroupdocs/GroupDocs_Annotation_NET/Examples/README.md

   </a>
 </p>

-# How to Run the Examples?
+## How to Run the Examples in Visual Studio?

 Follow the given steps to proceed with project build: